fabiana2611/fabiana2611.github.io/_posts/2023/2023-06-28-aws-foundation.md

 <p><b>AWS Global Accelerator</b> <a href="https://aws.amazon.com/global-accelerator/">[1]</a><a href="https://digitalcloud.training/aws-global-accelerator/">[2]</a></p>
 <ul>
   <li>Network service that send users' traffic through AWS's global network infrastructure via accelerators.</li>
+  <li>Direct users to different instances of the application in different regions based on latency.</li>
   <li>Improve global application availability and performance</li>
+  <li>it will intelligently route traffic to the closest point of presence (reducing latency)</li>
   <li>Increase performance with IP cache.
 Can help deal with IP caching issues by providing static IPs</li>
   <li>By default, GA provides two static Anycast IP address</li>
   <li>Good when use static IP and need determinist and fast regional failover.</li>